craineboss/openribcage/README.md

 A world where coordinating AI agents feels as natural as managing human teams, where framework choice enhances rather than constrains your capabilities, and where transparency builds trust in autonomous systems.

-When your infrastructure agents (kagent) can seamlessly collaborate with your business process agents (CrewAI) and your workflow agents (n8n), all coordinated through natural conversation with avatar interfaces—that's the future OpenRibcage enables.
+When your infrastructure agents (kagent) can seamlessly collaborate with your business process agents (CrewAI) and your workflow agents (n8n), all coordinated through natural conversation with avatar interfaces—that's the future openribcage enables.

 ## 📄 License